allenai/tableilp/README.md

 # ILP Based Table Inference Solver

 #### This code is just for *demonstration* of the ideas presented in [this](http://arxiv.org/abs/1604.06076) paper.
 Since some of the dependencies of this code are not publicly available, it is not possile to run it as it is.
-We hope to release an stand-alone version of this system in near future.
+We hope to release a stand-alone version of this system in near future.

 ## Overview